-Things to Look for When Buying a Horse for Your Kids to Ride
+Things to Consider When Buying a Horse for Your Kids.

 I have taught horseback riding to kids as young as six or seven years old.
 There are things you need to look at when picking a riding horse, whether or not it is for the kids to ride.